 - Keep conversations flowing – it can be used to engage people internally and externally bringing a new dynamic to collaboration

 From our perspective, it’s great to see another tool that’s available for businesses to choose from.
 There’s no-one-size-fits-all solution but that’s the beauty of the world we live in and the technology we have available.
 Hence the reason for the additional adaptation of confluence integrations with slack, it’s just an additional string to your businesses bow.

 The Importance of Slack Integrations

 These integrations make it easier for companies to place Slack at the heart of their communication flow.
-Being able to use a tool that compliments their existing setup makes life that little bit easier for everyone and can really drive productivity and collaboration.
+Being able to use a tool that complements their existing setup makes life that little bit easier for everyone and can really drive productivity and collaboration.

 But what does this have to do with Atlassian products?